oscarjackpiastri/oscarjackpiastri/README.md

 op81 self insert (not factkin)

 disclosure: i stick CLOSELY to rpf etiquette, if you shove it around<br>
-or force it upon others please block me lmao. (and if you take it too seriously, too!)
+or treat it as reality dni lmao. (and force it upon others, too!)

 i have a life and dont have time for petty internet discourse :)<br>
 ask for my discord